Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Introduction

 \textbf{(2)} In contrast to standard fine-tuning, our approach does not modify the original detector weights.
 This allows the detector to retain the knowledge of the source data while adapting to a new modality.
 As a result, a single model can be used to handle multiple modalities across various translators.
 For instance, the same model can be used to process RGB during the daytime and IR at nighttime.

-\textbf{(3)} Our proposed approach, ModTr, is evaluated in several scenarios, showcasing its advantages and flexibility.
-In particular, ModTr achieves competitive OD accuracy compared with image translation methods on two challenging visible/infrared datasets (LLVIP and FLIR).
+\textbf{(3)} An extensive empirical evaluation of ModTr in several scenarios, showcasing its advantages and flexibility.
+In particular, with our different proposed fusion strategies, ModTr achieves OD accuracy that is competitive when compared with image translation methods on two challenging RGB/IR datasets (LLVIP and FLIR).